tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

 ## Implementation Checklist

-- [ ] Design database schema for tasks, task types, reward point ranges, and reward types
+- [x] Design database schema for tasks, task types, reward point ranges, and reward types
+  - All new tables use UUIDs as primary keys and for all relevant foreign keys for consistency.
+- [x] Create Eloquent models for all conversion tables
+  - Models use UUIDs and define relationships for easy querying and logic.
 - [ ] Implement admin interface for managing tasks and assigning rewards
 - [ ] Implement tracking for each task type:
   - [ ] Referral registration tracking